Calm, kind ways to stop dog barking at noises, people & strangers using science-backed, positive training.

 Barking is communication.

-โโโโThe real question is: what is your dog trying to tell you?
+The real question is not "Why is my dog barking?", but rather what is your dog trying to tell you?

 Instead, focus on what triggers those first few barks.
 The earlier you notice and respond with calm guidance, the faster your dog learns new habits.

-Reward calm glances, turning to you, or choosing to walk away.
+Reward calm glances, turning to you, or walking away.

 What we can train is emotional control: helping them recover quickly and stay calm in everyday situations.